mlabs-haskell/cem-script/docs/arch_principles.md

 ## Potential obstacles

 * Some scripts inexpressible by such model (as it happens in PAB)
-* Sub-optimal code from determenistic transitions model
+* Sub-optimal code from deterministic transitions model